samsarahq/samsara-sdks/goapiclient/docs/TagsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteTagByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteTagRequest struct via the builder pattern

 Name | Type | Description  | Notes